Materiality is a key concept in the sustainability strategy and reporting world these days.

 When developing a plan to manage a certain impact in the value chain or supply chain, understand whether it is a true risk to the business or part of the company’s responsibility to mitigate the impact on people.

-3 steps for a successful double materiality assessment
+3 points for a successful double materiality assessment

 Deciding what approach to evaluate and implement takes time and effort.
-Here are 3 steps for using double materiality effectively.
+Here are 3 points for using double materiality effectively.

 1. Understand the company’s impact perspective